Issue

 One billion young people today are maturing emotionally, connecting socially and exploring their sexuality.
 To help them avoid risky behaviors, researchers first have to understand them.

-By Mary Beth Regan
+by Mary Beth Regan

 Around the globe, more than 1 billion young people, ages 15 to 24, are making the often-difficult transition to adulthood.
 They are changing physically, maturing emotionally, connecting socially and having sex with each other.
 But the consequences aren't as simple as they may once have been.
 The global economy is changing, and in most countries, young people need higher education to keep pace economically.
 As a result, the age of marriage is drifting upward.
 More adolescents are finding themselves exploring their sexuality outside of marriage, resulting in more out-of-wedlock pregnancies and births.